2lazy2debug/bitmex-status-cli/README.md

 ##### API Key
 You should put your API key in a bitmex.apikey file on the same level as main.go.
 If you decide to fork the project, there's already a reference in .gitignore.

-Since it's kind of my first project in Golang, I'm not encrypting shit (api calls are in https of course) so... careful
+Since I'm doing this for personal purpose, I'm not encrypting shit (api calls are in https of course) so... careful

 Syntax :

 ``id:myverypersonalbitmexid``

 ``secret:myveryveryverypersonalbitmexsecret``

 ``Add a line break``

 ##### Referral